 [University of British Columbia] Lecturer in Korean Language and Culture

-The University of British Columbia, Vancouver Campus, is accepting applications for one Lecturer position in Korean Language and Culture, commencing September 1, 2021.
-This is a full-time without review (i.e., non-tenure track) position for a term of up to three years, renewable for successive terms, subject to availability of funds and demonstration of excellence in teaching and service, in accordance with the Collective Agreement between UBC and the UBC Faculty Association.
+The University of British Columbia, Vancouver Campus, invites applications for a full-time Lecturer in Korean Language and Culture, for three years with a possible renewal/extension, commencing September 1, 2023.
+In accordance with the Collective Agreement between UBC and the UBC Faculty Association, lecturer positions at UBC are appointments without review (i.e., non-tenure track), renewable for successive terms subject to availability of funds and demonstration of excellence in teaching and service.
 This position will entail a probationary first year.

-We seek an exceptional teacher of Korean Language courses at all levels with a track record of employing innovative pedagogies, such as online teaching and distance learning, community-based learning, development of upper-level courses targeted at heritage speakers of Korean, and curriculum design in the area of Korean Studies-related Content-Based Instruction.
-The workload for these positions includes teaching plus service.
-The full-time teaching load for a Lecturer is 24 credits (eight 3-credit equivalent courses) per year.
-Courses will range from first- to fourth-year undergraduate courses and the bulk of the annual teaching load will be courses in Korean Language for both heritage and non-heritage learners, with occasional content courses taught in English.
-In cases where an extraordinary level of additional administrative or service responsibilities are assigned, a 3-credit teaching reduction may be granted.
+We seek an exceptional teacher of Korean language courses at all levels.
+The workload for this position includes teaching plus service.
+The full-time teaching load for a Lecturer is 24 credits (eight 3-credit equivalent courses) per year: for Winter Session 3-3, and for Summer Session either 1-1 or one six-credit intensive course.
+Courses will range from first- to fourth-year undergraduate courses and the bulk of the annual teaching load will be courses in Korean Language for both heritage and non-heritage learners.
+Experience in online teaching and distance learning is desirable.

-Requirements include: native or near-native fluency in both Korean and English; a Ph.D or equivalent degree in Korean Linguistics or Teaching Korean as a Second/Foreign Language, or a closely related field; evidence of excellent and extensive teaching experience in all levels of Korean courses at the post-secondary level in North America; experience organizing the preparation of teaching and testing materials; experience with supervision and/or training of new teachers or TAs; experience organizing co- and extra-curricular cultural activities; experience with student placement; evidence of training and a strong background in teaching innovation, such as computer-assisted teaching, community-based learning, Content Based Instruction, and curriculum development; a strong track record of full participation in team work and program affairs; and evidence of keeping abreast with recent developments in the field and in the development of teaching materials.
-A commitment to teaching upper-level courses for heritage speakers of Korean and experience with teaching higher-level topic-specific Korean language courses will be an asset.
-The ability to enhance synergies with the Chinese and Japanese language programs in the Department will be considered an additional asset.
-The successful candidates will be expected to maintain an excellent record of teaching, active engagement in professional development and team-based curriculum design/development of teaching materials, perform instructional responsibilities in coordination with other instructors in parallel sections and other levels, as well as fully participate in program affairs and service.
+Requirements include full professional fluency in both Korean and English; an M.A. or higher degree in Korean Linguistics, Teaching Korean as a Second/Foreign Language, or a closely related field; extensive teaching experience in North America at all levels of post-secondary Korean teaching; experience in curriculum development and the preparation of teaching and testing materials; experience supervising and/or training new teachers or TAs; experience organizing co- and extra-curricular activities; experience with student placement; a strong background in teaching innovation, such as computer-assisted teaching, community-based learning, and content-based instruction; a record of full participation in teamwork and program affairs; and evidence of keeping up with recent developments in the field.
+The successful candidate will be expected to maintain an excellent record of teaching, to engage actively in professional development, to perform instructional duties in coordination with instructors in parallel sections and at other levels, and to participate fully in program affairs and service.
 Salary will be commensurate with qualifications and experience.
-These positions are subject to final budgetary approval.
+The position is subject to final budgetary approval.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
-We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
-Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
-All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
-For information about the Department, please visit www.asia.ubc.ca.
+We encourage applications from members of groups that have been marginalized on any grounds enumerated under the British Columbia Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
+All qualified candidates are encouraged to apply, but Canadian citizens and permanent residents will be given priority.
+For information about the Department of Asian Studies, please visit www.asia.ubc.ca.

 **Given the uncertainty caused by the global COVID-19 pandemic, applicants must be prepared to conduct interviews remotely if circumstances require.
 A successful applicant may be asked to consider an offer containing a deadline without having been able to make an in-person visit to campus if travel and other restrictions are still in place.